Janis Graham Jack

-Janis Graham Jack (born 1946) is a senior United States district judge of the United States District Court for the Southern District of Texas.
+Janis Ann Graham Jack (born May 28, 1946) is an American lawyer who serves as a senior United States district judge of the United States District Court for the Southern District of Texas.

 Education and career

-Jack was born in Los Angeles, California.
+Jack was born in Los Angeles.
 She received a registered nursing diploma from St. Thomas School of Nursing (part of the University of St. Thomas) in 1969, a Bachelor of Arts degree in sociology from the University of Baltimore in 1974, and a Juris Doctor from South Texas College of Law in 1981.
 She was in private practice in Corpus Christi, Texas from 1981 to 1993.

 Federal judicial service

 On November 19, 1993, Jack was nominated by President Bill Clinton to a new seat on the United States District Court for the Southern District of Texas created by 104 Stat.
 5089.
 She was confirmed by the United States Senate on March 10, 1994, and received her commission on March 11, 1994.
 She assumed senior status on June 1, 2011.